Recently, we wrote about the key positive characteristics of SodaStream's business and financials versus Green Mountain Coffee Roasters' ("GMCR")link.

 List of Operational Tactics recommended to SodaStream:

 1. The Single-Serve maker and other innovations should be targeted to the "SOHO" market.
 This is because the machine would likely be significantly higher priced than SodaStream's $100 machines, and the soda volumes would be far higher, legitimizing the machine-cost.
 Further, the higher volumes would increase corporate profitability as the margins are significantly higher for consumables (CO2, flavors) compared to the traditional home-consumer market.
 There is also a fixed-cost component to SODA's operations further boosting margins.
 Of course, this would be a direct challenge to Coke/Pepsi, which have soda dispensers in most offices.
-The key would be to "fly below the radar" by marketing to "mom/pop" businesses.
+The key would be to "fly below the radar" by marketing to "mom/pop" businesses.2.
+Lower the sales price of the beverage machines: The company already makes a decent margin on them and could afford to do this.
+Reducing the machine price would also strengthen the company's business model, and increase longer term profits (as the blades bring in higher gross margins compared to the razor-blades).

 3. Outsource beverage machine production: This could lower machine prices, better match logistically with end market demand and importantly, significantly reduce geopolitical risk (e.g, West Bank, see point 7).